 Statistical Analysis

 Using descriptive statistics, we characterized the indicators of transparency for the period 2015-2017.
-A priori established Fisher’s exact tests were used to examine differences between the 2000-2014 and 2015-2017 samples; PMCOA and non-PMCOA articles; and PMC and non-PMC articles; all statistical tests were 2-tailed.
+A priori established Fisher’s exact tests were used to examine differences between the 2000-2014 and 2015-2017 samples; PMCOA and non-PMCOA articles; and PMCID and non-PMCID articles; all statistical tests were 2-tailed.
 As suggested during peer review of our work, we also analyzed potential changes over time for certain indicators of reproducibility and transparency.
 In particular, we plotted 3-year moving proportions for indicators with an adequate number of events against time.
 For instance, for the year 2013, we calculated the proportion of articles with a data sharing statement between 2012 and 2014.
 These analyses can explore more gradual changes that could have occurred.
 Analyses were performed using R (Version, 3.2.3: The R Project for Statistical Computing).
 We used the P<0.005 threshold for statistical significance,[2, 42] calling results with P-values 0.05 to 0.005 suggestive.

 REFERENCES